bomoko/service_tools/README.md

 That is, if any one of the checks return a `STATUS_FAIL`, the entire check is considered to have failed.
 If any one check returns a `STATUS_WARN`, the entire system check is considered to be in a warning state.

-When you have created your checks you register them in the `index.php` file.
+When you have created your checks you register them in the `checks.conf.php` file.